BOAT is Open to Everyone!

 Irrespective of their gender, age, race, sexuality, religion, ability and colour of their jumper!

-BOAT is currently working towards the Bronze Award with ‘Attitude is Everything’ and is signed up to the Charter Of Best Practice.
+BOAT has the Bronze Award from ‘Attitude is Everything’ and is signed up to their Charter Of Best Practice.

 Here is some information to assist you with your access choices.